im-knots/ea-monorepo/ea-platform/ea-agent-manager/README.md

-# Ea Agent Manager API
+o# Ea Agent Manager API

 The Ea Platform Agent Manager API manages the creation of AI agents via an API that powers a Node-based Agent Builder UI.
 An Agent is a collection of Nodes and Edges that define a workflow to accomplish a specific task.
 This document outlines how nodes are categorized, how edges link them, and how our schema distinguishes between Node Definitions (“templates”) and Agent Nodes (“instances”).